eclipse-pass/pass-support/README.md

 PASS Support contains ancillary components that assist in the submission process and is composed of the Data Loaders, Notification Services, and Deposit Services.
-The Data Loaders handle data ingestion from external systems like PubMed Central, NIH, FIBI (JHU Grant Management System), transforming grant, journal, and manuscript submission data into a standardized format within PASS.
+The Data Loaders handle data ingestion from external systems like PubMed Central, NIH, Grant Management Systems, transforming grant, journal, and manuscript submission data into a standardized format within PASS.
 Deposit Services is responsible for the managing, packaging, and transfer of these submissions to downstream repositories such as PubMed Central and institutional repositories.
 Notification Services provide alerts and updates to relevant stakeholders based on submission workflows and events.